Namie Amuro: 1996–1998: Sweet 19 Blues, Concentration 20, pregnancy, marriage, breakthrough, 181920 and motherhood

 Japanese musician Tetsuya Komuro produced Amuro's first four studio albums.

 After a brief hiatus, Amuro released two more singles in 1996: "Don't Wanna Cry" and "You're My Sunshine".
 Both singles were successful in Japan, bringing her second and third consecutive number one singles, and both sold over one million units there.
 Amuro achieved huge success after the release of her first solo studio album, Sweet 19 Blues (1996).
 Released on July 22, it reached number one on the Oricon Albums Chart in Japan, and has sold over 3.6 million units.
 She released the album's final single, the title track, on August 21, 1996; it achieved success by peaking at number two on the Oricon Singles Chart, and shifted over 400,000 units in Japan.
 On November 27, 1996, she started work on her second solo studio album with Komuro, and released its lead single "A Walk in the Park".
 It gave Amuro her fourth number one single on the Oricon Singles Chart, and her fourth single to sell over one million units there.
 At the end of 1996, she was awarded the Grand Prix Award for her song "Don't Wanna Cry", the highest honor at the Japan Record Awards, making her the youngest artist to have won the award.
 On February 19, 1997, she released her single "Can You Celebrate?", which became her fifth number one single.
 The single became a huge success in Japan, eventually selling 2,750,000 units there, making it the best-selling single by a solo female artist in Japan.
 After releasing her sixth consecutive number one single "How to Be a Girl" on May 21, 1997, Amuro released her second album Concentration 20 in July of that year.
 It became her third number one album in Japan, and sold over 1.9 million units there.
 For additional promotion, she embarked her Concentration 20 Dome Tour in Japan, which achieved commercial success.
 By early August 1997, the total sales of Amuro's records reached 20 million units in Japan.

-During a press conference on October 22 of that year, Amuro confirmed her marriage to Japanese musician and TRF band member Masaharu "Sam" Maruyama.
-During the conference, she announced that she was three months pregnant with their first child.
+During a press conference held on October 22, 1997, Amuro confirmed her marriage to Japanese musician and TRF band member Masaharu "Sam" Maruyama, and announced that she was three months pregnant with their first child.
 At the end of the year, she won the Grand Prix Award at the Japan Record Awards again for "Can You Celebrate?" and made her final appearance on the annual Japanese television music show 48th Kōhaku Uta Gassen before beginning her one-year hiatus from the music industry.
 She legally changed her name to Namie Maruyama, but continued to use her maiden name as her professional name.